 Which COVID-19 Related Restrictions Do Students Need to Know About?

-As coronavirus infection rates change worldwide, the Department of Homeland Security and the US Student and Exchange Visitor Program (SEVP) make temporary changes, restrictions, and allowances that affect student F-1 visa holders.
-In addition, beginning in November 2021, non-US citizens must show proof of vaccination to fly to the United States.
+As of November 2021, the Department of Homeland Security and the US Student and Exchange Visitor Program (SEVP) require that non-US citizens must show proof of vaccination to fly to the United States.
 In addition to making sure your vaccinations are in order, the best advice for international students and other travelers to the United States is to monitor changes closely as your flight to the US gets closer.

 Homeland Security’s Study in the States blog is a good resource for F-1 student visa travel announcements and changes.
 We also recommend you check your local US embassy website to see if there are any notifications specific to your region or country.